-EXPERIMENT - WATER CYCLE COMIC STRIP
+ACTIVITY - WATER CYCLE COMIC STRIP

 - 1) While you wait for your desalination experiment to separate the salt from the water, have your students create a comic strip that creatively explores the water cycle.
-Start by having them find a piece of paper, a pencil, and crayons, markers, or colored pencils (if they have them). - 2) Fold the paper in half vertically, and then unfold so you see a crease running down the middle of the paper. - Then fold the paper horizontally; unfold and lay flat so you see 4 boxes. - 4) Use a pencil to trace the folds, making it easier to see the 4 boxes. - 5) Remind your students that after a rainfall, water gathers (accumulates) into puddles, pools, ponds, streams, rivers, lakes, and even the ocean.
+Pass out or make sure each student has a pencil, and (optionally) crayons, markers, or colored pencils to each student.
+Direct your students to look in their journals for the Water Cycle Comic Strip section or give them a piece of paper. - 2) If they are using a piece of paper, have them fold the paper in half vertically, and then unfold so you see a crease running down the middle of the paper. - 3) Then fold the paper horizontally; unfold and lay flat so you see 4 boxes. - 4) Use a pencil to trace the folds, making it easier to see the 4 boxes.
+Alternatively, they can use the 4 boxes printed in their journals. - 5) Remind your students that after a rainfall, water gathers (accumulates) into puddles, pools, ponds, streams, rivers, lakes, and even the ocean.
 In your first box, draw a picture of a puddle, pond, or other body of water and add 3 cartoon water drops to the body of water, each representing a molecule of H2O.
 Label this box "accumulation". - 6) Review from the previous lesson that evaporation (water changing from the liquid to the gas form) occurs when temperatures rise, heating the water and changing it from a liquid into a gas.
 The gas (water vapor) rises into the sky because it weighs less than the liquid water.
 In your second box, redraw the pond, draw the sun in the sky, and add the 3 cartoon water drops in the air, depicting water vapor.
 These are the same H2O molecules that were in the pond, but they have now evaporated.
 To show this, draw three arrows from the pond pointing upward toward the drops of water.
 Label this box "evaporation".